-While your AC system is made to withstand the elements, including heavy showers and hail damage, sometimes you need to call your AC repair technician to inspect potential damage.
-If your AC system sits in standing water, due to storms or other unexpected issues, it can cause significant damage to the moving parts and electrical pieces.
-The water usually has to reach about a foot in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Roland J. Down Service Experts Heating & Air Conditioning for a safety inspection right away.
+While your air conditioner is built to withstand the elements, including precipitation and storm damage, there are times when you need to call your AC repair technician to inspect possible damage.
+If your AC system sits in standing water, due to a torrential downpour or other unexpected issues, it can cause serious damage to the moving parts and electrical components.
+The water usually has to reach about 15 inches in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Roland J. Down Service Experts for an AC inspection immediately.

-For a full air conditioner inspection and safety check, call Roland J. Down Service Experts Heating & Air Conditioning today and we’ll make sure your air conditioning unit is operating safely and efficiently.
-Help keep your loved ones safe during storm season and make sure to follow these guidelines if your neighborhood is under a serious storm warning.
+For a full AC inspection and safety check, call Roland J. Down Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
+Help keep your loved ones safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt in the USA has been a growing issue for years.
 Today’s total student debt has reached some $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re contemplating your educational journey or giving advice to someone who is, it’s important to weigh...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be planning for the winter months ahead.
 Cold weather puts even more demand on your heating and cooling system.
 To prepare your heating system for the heavy work it will be doing, regular HVAC maintenance...
 Continue reading

 The HVAC industry is in a nonstop state of change.
 With technological innovations and ever-important environmental concerns, the skills demanded of HVAC technicians are evolving faster than ever.
 Preparing to adapt and satisfy these new challenges is a must for anyone hoping to join the industry....
 Continue reading